Giannis Iatroudis: Ergotelis

 Iatroudis came through the youth system of Ergotelis, and made his senior debut against Panserraikos on the first matchday of the 2017–18 Greek Football Cup.
 He managed to impress during his first season with the club in the 2017–18 Greek Football League tournament, with 3 goals in 22 appearances, mostly as a substitute.

 Iatroudis maintained his good form during the next season, scoring twice during the first match of the club's new season against Ermis Amyntaio in the 2018–19 Greek Cup.
-He added a third goal to his tally in the competition on the second matchday of the group stage, equalizing for his side during a tough 1–2 home loss against title holders PAOK.
-He was instrumental in Ergotelis' impressive campaign to the Cup quarter-finals (their first since 1986), scoring against all Superleague opponents faced by the club before being overpowered by Asteras Tripolis 5–1 on aggregate (Iatroudis having scored the single Ergotelis goal).
+He added a third goal to his tally in the competition on the second matchday of the group stage, equalizing for his side during a tough 1–2 home loss against title holders, PAOK.
+He was instrumental in Ergotelis' impressive campaign to the Cup quarter-finals (their first since 1986), scoring against all Super League opponents faced by the club before being overpowered by Asteras Tripolis 5–1 on aggregate (Iatroudis having scored the single Ergotelis goal).
 He eventually finished as competition top-scorer.
 His performances were rewarded with his first call-up for the Greek national under-21 team.